ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 1. Choose the target signal (learned from side-chain, loaded from presets, or set as flat).
 2. Start the learning.
 The curve learning model learns both the input signal and the side-chain signal.
 At the same time, it also calculates the difference between two signals.
 The difference is centered so that it is not affected by the loudness of the two signals.
 During this step, you can see three curves on the spectrum (input curve, target curve and difference curve).
 You may pause the learning when the difference curve becomes stable.
+3. Adjust the difference.
+Adjust the current difference curve by adjusting `Smooth`, adjusting `Slope`, dragging the shift button, or drawing manually.
-3. Start the fitting.
+4. Start the fitting.
 The curve fitting model uses several filters to match the difference curves.
 Unless the computing resource is very limited, the `GN` algorithm is recommended.
 Once the fitting process is completed, the fitting model will set filter parameters.
 You may change the number of bands afterward.